RenanGreca/RnD/_posts/2021-08-03-tiktok-food.md

 We decided to try out some of the viral recipes from the food TikTok community.
 While choosing the food, we tried to find the ones which didn't require a lot of special ingredients, were easy to recreate, fast, and looked edible.
 We tried to find a breakfast, drink, lunch, dinner and dessert recipe.
-We researched a bit and tried to find the original viral videos on Tiktok to make the experience more authentic.
+We researched a bit and tried to find the original viral videos on TikTok to make the experience more authentic.
 Our picks were:

 1. Breakfast: <a target="blank" href="https://tiktok.com/@amywilichowski/video/6955536851595758853">Pesto eggs</a>
 2. Drink: <a target="blank" href="https://tiktok.com/@imhannahcho/video/6802754868902710533">Dalgona coffee</a>